+Text Banking Code Implementation by ING Transaction Approval (GCCTA), which discusses and approves transactions that entail taking credit risk above a certain threshold.
 As an example how ING's Risk management includes a focus on the interests of financial stability and on the impact that systemic risk could have on the risk profile of the bank, ING complements its regular standardized risk reporting with (ad hoc) stress tests.
 A stress test is an instrument to check whether a financial institution can withstand specific negative events or economic changes.
 More specific, stress testing examines the effect of exceptional but plausible events on the capital and liquidity position of the financial institution and provides insight in which business lines and portfolios are vulnerable to which type of scenarios.

-Several stress tests are conducted, both scheduled and ad hoc, both in the form of sensitivity or scenario analysis, either for a specific risk type or for the bank or insurance company as a whole.
+Several stress tests are conducted, both scheduled and ad hoc, both in the form of sensitivity or scenario analysis, either for a specific risk type or for the bank as a whole.
 The stress test can represent various economic situations from mild recession to extreme shock In addition to regulatory required stress tests such as those from De Nederlandsche Bank and EBA, several ad hoc tests have been conducted.
 For further information on Risk Management, see Chapters on Risk Management in the ING Annual Report.
 Go to www.ing.com.

-3.1.8 The member of the executive board who is responsible for preparing the decision-making with regard to risk management may combine his or her function with other focus areas, on the condition that he or she does not bear any individual commercial responsibility for the commercial task areas and operates independently from those areas.

-The CRO in the board does not combine his role with any commercial focus areas
+Text Banking Code Implementation by ING 3.1.8 The member of the executive board who is responsible for preparing the decision-making with regard to risk management may combine his or her function with other focus areas, on the condition that he or she does not bear any individual commercial responsibility for the commercial task areas and operates independently from those areas.
+The CRO in the board does not combine his role with any commercial focus areas.